|

 not concerned with Poetry.
 My subject is War, and the pity of War.
 The poetry

 is the pity….”
-West Point
+West

-instructors explain the importance of poetry in communicating the essence of
+Point instructors explain the importance of poetry in

 Broken